White House: GOP plans would drive deficits up $3 trillion

 WASHINGTON (AP) — President Joe Biden plans to go on the offensive against Republicans, saying in effect that their policies would add $3 trillion to the national debt.

 The White House is charging the GOP with hypocrisy for favoring tax policies that could push the accumulated $31.4 trillion national debt higher.
-Yet Biden also wants to preserve some of the same tax cuts as Republicans so long as the approach is “fiscally responsible.”
+Yet Biden, too, wants to preserve some of the same tax cuts as Republicans so long as the approach is “fiscally responsible.”

 The speech is the latest evolution in a political and economic debate that will play out over several months.
 Biden and House Speaker Kevin McCarthy need to reach a deal mid-summer on raising the government's legal borrowing authority or else the government could lack the funds to pay its bills and default.